anrayliu/pyvidplayer2/README.md

  - `max_chunks: int` - Maximum number of chunks allowed to be extracted and reserved.
 Do not change if streaming from Youtube (see `youtube` below).
  - `subs: pyvidplayer2.Subtitles` - Pass a `Subtitles` object here for the video to display subtitles.
  - `post_process: function(numpy.ndarray) -> numpy.ndarray` - Post processing function that is applied whenever a frame is rendered.
 This is PostProcessing.none by default, which means no alterations are taking place.
 Post processing functions should accept a NumpPy image (see `frame_data` below) and return the processed image.
- - `interp: str | int` - Interpolation technique used when resizing frames with OpenCV.
-Does nothing if OpenCv is not installed.
+ - `interp: str | int` - Interpolation technique used when resizing frames.
 Accepts `"nearest"`, `"linear"`, `"cubic"`, `"lanczos4"` and `"area"`.
 Nearest is the fastest technique but produces the worst results.
 Lanczos4 produces the best results but is so much more intensive that it's usually not worth it.
 Area is a technique that produces the best results when downscaling.
 This parameter can also accept OpenCV constants as in `cv2.INTER_LINEAR`.
+Resizing will use opencv when available but can fall back on ffmpeg if needed.
  - `use_pygame_audio: bool` - Specifies whether to use Pyaudio or Pygame to play audio.
 Pyaudio is almost always the best option, so this is mostly obsolete.
 Using Pygame audio will not allow videos to be played in parallel.
  - `reverse: bool` - Specifies whether to play the video in reverse.
 Warning: Doing so will load every video frame into memory, so videos longer than a few minutes can temporarily brick your computer.
 Subtitles are currently unaffected by reverse playback.
  - `no_audio: bool` - Specifies whether the given video has no audio tracks.
 Setting this to `True` can also be used to disable all existing audio tracks.